 Baby-changing stations are located in both the men’s and women’s restrooms in the Education Center on the first floor of the Museum.

-Moving Image has a café located in the lobby, serving a selection of sandwiches, snacks, and beverages.
 There are a number of restaurants nearby offering a diverse range of dining options.
+Read our Exploring Astoria section for more.

 Visitors are encouraged to bring pencils for writing or sketching.
 No pens or markers are allowed in the Museum's galleries.